tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/.NET(C#) SDK/数据管理/生命周期_intl_en.md

 ## Deleting a Lifecycle Configuration

-#### API description
+#### Description

-This API is used to delete the lifecycle management configuration from a bucket.
+This API is used to delete the lifecycle management configuration of a bucket.

 #### Sample code